-Figure 2: Classification of Web Maps [2].
+Figure 2: Classification of Web Maps (Kraak & Brown, 2001).

 An important distinction is that between static and dynamic maps.
 Each of these categories is further subdivided into view-only and interactive maps.
 The most common map found on the Web is the static view-only map.
 Static maps offer traditional map images, mostly stored as bitmaps.
-These can nevertheless be very useful, for instance to make historical maps more widely accessible, as can be seen at [3], where rare maps by the famous Dutch cartographer Blaeu can be viewed.
+These can nevertheless be very useful, for instance to make historical maps more widely accessible.
 When static maps offer more than view-only functionality, it can be to offer an interactive view to the user by offering zooming, panning, or hyperlinking to other information.
-It is also possible to have the user interactively determine the contents of the maps, by choosing data layers, and even the visualisation of the information, by choosing symbology and colours (see for example [4]).
+It is also possible to have the user interactively determine the contents of the maps, by choosing data layers, and even the visualisation of the information, by choosing symbology and colours.

 Dynamic maps are about change; change in one or more of the spatial data's components.
 On the WWW several options to play animations are available.
 A set of bitmaps, each representing a frame from an animation are positioned after each other and the WWW-browser will continuously repeat the animation.
 Slightly more interactive versions of this type of maps are those to be played by media players, in AVI, MPEG or QuickTime format.
 Plug-ins to the WWW-browser define the interaction options, which are often limited to simple pause, backward and forward.
 These animations do not use any specific WWW-environment parameters and have equal functionality in the desktop-environment.
 Animations created via VRML or QuickTime VR offer interactivity to the user, e.g. the user can define the travel path, and make decisions on directions, height, etcetera.
 This is possible because these formats store a true 3D model of the objects, not just a series of 3D views.
-A nice example of this is the VRML model of Schiphol Airport [5].